Monochromish/lastfm-profile-readme/README.md

 Contributions are always welcome.
 If you have an idea or find a bug, feel free to open an issue or submit a pull request.
 However, please make sure to test your changes before creating the pull request.

 If you find this project useful, please consider giving it a star.
-It helps to spread the word and encourages us to continue improving it.